-National Estuarine Research Reserves and their friends groups rely on NERRA to strengthen the network and help Reserves address the challenges facing estuaries and their communities.
+The National Estuarine Research Reserve Association (NERRA) is a nonprofit established in 1987 to advance the work of the National Estuarine Research Reserve System (NERRS).
+Reserves and their friends groups rely on NERRA to strengthen the national network and help Reserves address the challenges facing estuaries and coastal communities.
 (Read more about NERRA’s roots & shoots.)

 NERRA’s staff is directed by a governing board of Reserve managers and representatives of the NERRS research, education, coastal training, stewardship, and friends group communities.

 NERRA partners with NOAA’s Office of Coastal Management and seven national NGOs to deliver data, tools, and resources for coastal management to states and communities through the Digital Coast web portal.
 The Partnership works to unify and coordinate national NGOs working on coastal management issues through conferences, webinars, workshops, and meetings to give coastal professionals a forum to collaborate on key coastal issues.The Partnership includes these organizations: